frank-leitner/portswigger-websecurity-academy/02-authentication/Password_reset_broken_logic/README.md

 ![POST_change_password_wiener](img/POST_change_password_wiener.png)

-I wonder if I can request a new password as `wiener`, than intercept this POST and change the username to `carlos`:
+I wonder... if I request a new password as `wiener`, intercept this POST and change the username to `carlos`:

 ![POST_change_password_carlos](img/POST_change_password_carlos.png)

-Now try to login with `carlos:password` and voila:
+The request goes through as normal.
+I now try to log in with the credentials I just step, `carlos:password`, and voila:

 ![success](img/success.png)